The multimode conditional quantum Entropy Power Inequality and the squashed entanglement of the multimode extreme bosonic Gaussian channels: Conclusions

-Our results can have applications in quantum key distribution, establishing the first upper bounds to the distillable key of such a large family of quantum Gaussian states and to the secret-key capacity and the two-way quantum capacity that is achievable over any extreme multimode bosonic Gaussian channel.
+Our results can have applications in quantum key distribution, establishing the first upper bounds to the distillable key of such a large family of bosonic Gaussian states and to the secret-key capacity and the two-way quantum capacity that is achievable over any multimode extreme bosonic Gaussian channel.
 Furthermore, having a proven lower bound for the squashed entanglement of a quantum channel helps in establishing an optimal upper bound.
-In fact, if during the optimisation process for the upper bound the lower bound is reached then the squashed entanglement is exactly determined.
+In fact, if during the optimisation process for the upper bound the lower bound is reached then the squashed entanglement is exactly determined. \modifica{The upper bounds on the squashed entanglement of quantum channels establish corresponding upper bounds on both the secret-key capacity and the two-way quantum capacity.
+Conversely, the lower bounds on the squashed entanglement imply that the squashed entanglement cannot yield tighter upper bounds on the aforementioned capacities than those provided by the lower bounds.}